pviscone/ViscOS_x86_64_v3/README.md

 If the set of instruction is supported you will see (supported, searched) next to it.

-If your CPU doesn't support it of if you want to use the v4 version you have to change the repos in the pacman.conf.
+If your CPU doesn't support it or if you want to use the v4 version, you have to change the repos in the pacman.conf.
 (See the CachyOS wiki https://wiki.cachyos.org/ )

 ---